hitblast/hitblast.github.io/content/blogs/tahoe-experience/index.md

 ### First thoughts

 Now, taking into account that even the lowest-end M1 chip still keeps pace with 2025 hardware, I think Apple can truly get some juice out of it by levelling up the UX.
-As a matter of fact, I'm still using my almost-4-year-old MacBook Air, and I hit the save button, which also runs `cargo check`, probably like every twenty seconds whilw writing code.
+As a matter of fact, I'm still using my almost-4-year-old MacBook Air.
+I hit the save button, which also runs `cargo check`, probably like every twenty seconds while writing code.
 And, it still doesn't put pressure on the RAM.

 So, how well does it perform on Tahoe?